shreyas777-coder/Mychef2/README.md

 #Welcome to Ulitmate Chef !
 This is the starter repository where you'll build a production-ready ADK agent step by step.

 ## 🚀 What You'll Build

-In this lab, you'll focus on critical deployment aspects:

 1. **Deploy Gemma to Cloud Run with GPU** - Set up a high-performance Gemma model backend
 2. **Integrate the Gemma deployment with an ADK agent** - Connect your agent to the GPU-accelerated model
 3. **Test with ADK Web interface** - Validate your conversational agent works correctly